Therapy for Sexual Assault

 - Caregiver Involvement: rebuilding trust between the child and caregiver and helping the caregiver learn how to be a supportive resource for their child

-EMDR is a trauma-therapy which focuses on the survivor’s memory of the event, and is intended to change the way the memory is stored in their brain.
+EMDR is a trauma-therapy which focuses on the survivor’s memory of the event.
+It is intended to change the way the memory is stored in their brain.

-It uses back-and-forth eye movements or a bilateral (left/right) stimulation to help process triggering memories related to trauma.
-During EMDR therapy, the therapist will help the survivor tap into old memories and successfully process them, changing how they are stored in the survivors brain.
+EMDR involves the use of back-and-forth eye movements or a bilateral (left/right) stimulation to help process triggering memories related to trauma.
+During EMDR therapy, the therapist will help the survivor tap into old memories and successfully process them, changing how they are stored in the survivor’s brain.

 With time, the survivor can become more desensitized to the traumatic memories surrounding their sexual assault.